GameChangerCloud/doc-gamechanger/_pages/contributing/from-yeoman-to-angular-schematic.markdown

 ---
-title: Update the generator based on Ember
+title: From Yeoman to Angular Schematic
-permalink: /contributing/update-ember-generator/
+permalink: /contributing/from-yeoman-to-angular-schematic/
+layout: page
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)